soschuetze/Trade-GNN-Thesis/README.md

 # Trade-GNN-Thesis
-Oxford thesis using Siamese-GNN to predict economic shocks in international trade network
+Thesis from University of Oxford MSc in Social Data Science.
+Creates Siamese-GNN to predict economic shocks in international trade network.

 ## Overview